THOMAS'S LEAF MONKEY

 Sumatran grizzled langur and Thomas’s langur are two additional aliases for this species, whose future in our world is in jeopardy because of habitat destruction.

-Thomas's leaf monkey geographic range.
-Map: IUCN, 2008
+Thomas's leaf monkey geographic range, IUCN, 2024

 Size, Weight, and Lifespan